mndrix/prolog_library_ideas/concurrency.md

 main(Url) :-
     async(http_get(Url,Html), Ch),
     do_some_stuff,
-    wait(Ch),  % binds Html when it's ready use_it(Html).
+    await(Ch),  % binds Html when it's ready use_it(Html).
 ```

-Calling `async(:Goal,-Channel)` creates a message queue, captures all unbound variables in `Goal` and starts seeking `Goal` in a separate thread (or thread pool).  `wait(+Channel)` blocks until `Goal` has produces a solution; backtracking iterates solutions.  `wait/1` communicates solutions to its caller by binding the formerly unbound variables in `Goal`.
+Calling `async(:Goal,-Token)` creates a message queue, captures all unbound variables in `Goal` and starts seeking `Goal` in a separate thread (or thread pool).  `await(+Token)` blocks until `Goal` has produces a solution; backtracking iterates solutions.  `await/1` communicates solutions to its caller by binding the formerly unbound variables in `Goal`.

 When the thread finds a solution, it wraps it in `fail/0`, `solution/1` or `final/1` to indicate failure, one solution out of several to come, or the final solution (respectively).
-This allows `wait/1` to create choicepoints so it can iterate all solutions.
+This allows `await/1` to create choicepoints so it can iterate all solutions.

 # Futures